JacobR96/alpha-config-setup/useful-git-file.md

 ###How mate
 - one  nothing wrong with me
--two nothings wrong with me
+- two nothings wrong with me
 - three somthings got to give